shopery/docker-workshop/exercise2_1/solution2_1.md

 ### 1️⃣ Dockerfile

-Have a look to the Dockerfile solution at [📄 Dockerfile](solution/Dockerfile)
+Have a look at the Dockerfile solution at [📄 Dockerfile](solution/Dockerfile)

 ### 2️⃣ Build this image as `exercise2_1:latest`
 Access the files folder to run the build command